Robinlovelace/Creating-maps-in-R/README.md

 ![](https://raw.githubusercontent.com/Robinlovelace/Creating-maps-in-R/master/figure/lnd-animated.gif)

+An up-to-date pdf version of this tutorial is maintained for teaching purposes in the file [intro-spatial-rl.pdf](https://github.com/Robinlovelace/Creating-maps-in-R/blob/master/intro-spatial-rl.pdf).

 If you have any feedback on this tutorial please let us know via email or via this repository.
-Contibutions to the `.Rmd` file ([intro-spatial.Rmd](https://github.com/Robinlovelace/Creating-maps-in-R/blob/master/intro-spatial.Rmd)) are welcome.
+Contibutions to the `.Rmd` file ([README.Rmd](https://github.com/Robinlovelace/Creating-maps-in-R/blob/master/README.Rmd)) are welcome.
 Happy mapping!

 The tutorial is practical in nature: you will load-in, visualise and manipulate spatial data.
 We assume no prior knowledge of spatial data analysis but some experience with R will help.
 If you have not used R before, it may be worth following an introductory tutorial, such as *Efficient R Programming* ([Gillespie and Lovelace, 2016](https://csgillespie.github.io/efficientR/)), *R for Data Science* ([Grolemund and Wickham, 2016](http://r4ds.had.co.nz/)) or tutorials suggested on [rstudio.com](https://www.rstudio.com/online-learning/) and [cran.r-project.org](https://cran.r-project.org/other-docs.html).